jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

   image: "/img/aside-endodontics.jpg"
 quote:
   title: ''
-  body: 'An adequate and immediate post-endodontic restoration is the key factor to
+  body: 'An adequate and immediate Post-Endodontic Restoration is the key factor to
     prevent reinfections, fractures and dental losses.
 In many cases a ceramic crown will be the first choice treatment.